 A variable star is, quite simply, a star that changes brightness.
-A star is considered variable if its apparent magnitude (brightness) is altered in any way from our perspective on the Earth's surface.
-These changes can occur over years or just fractions of a second, and can range from one-thousandth of a magnitude to twenty magnitudes.
+A star is considered variable if its apparent magnitude (brightness) is altered in any way from our perspective on Earth.
+These changes can occur over years or just fractions of a second, and can range from one-thousandth of a magnitude to 20 magnitudes.
 More than 100,000 variable stars are known and have been catalogued, and thousands more are suspected variables.
-Our own sun is a variable star: its energy output varies by approximately 0.1 percent, or one-thousandth of its magnitude, over an 11-year solar cycle.
+Our own sun is a variable star; its energy output varies by approximately 0.1 percent, or one-thousandth of its magnitude, over an 11-year solar cycle.

-The first identified variable star was Omicron Ceti, later renamed Mira.
+The first modern identified variable star was Omicron Ceti, later renamed Mira.
 It had been described as a nova in 1596 by David Fabricius.
-In 1638, Johannes Holwards observed Omicron Ceti pulsating in a regular 11-month cycle.
+In 1638, Johannes Holwards observed Omicron Cetipulsating in a regular 11-month cycle.
 This was an important discovery, as it helped verify that the stars were not eternal and invariable as ancient philosophers such as Aristotle had believed.
-The discovery of variable stars, along with reports of supernova, paved the way for development of the science of astronomy.
+The discovery of variable stars, along with reports of supernovae, paved the way for development of the science of astronomy.

 Since 1850 numerous variable stars have been observed, a process aided by the development of photography.
 As of 2008, more than 46,000 variable stars in the Milky Way Galaxy were listed in the General Catalogue of Variable Stars.

 There are a number of reasons for variability.
 These include changes in star luminosity or in star mass, and obstructions in the amount of light that reaches Earth.
 Pulsating variables swell and shrink.
 Eclipsing binaries get dimmer when a companion star moves in front, then brighten as the occulting star moves away.
 Some of the identified variable stars are actually two very close stars that exchange mass when one takes atmosphere from the other.